gravitee-io-labs/Gravitee-AI-Agent-Workshop/README.md

 *The Final Challenge: You have a secure LLM and AI-discoverable APIs, but customers can't talk to them naturally.
 You need to create an intelligent agent that understands customer intent, uses your APIs automatically, and provides a conversational interface.*

-**Your Mission**: Deploy BookEasy's intelligent hotel booking agent that customers can chat with naturally.
+**Your Mission**: Deploy Gravitee Hotels' intelligent hotel booking agent that customers can chat with naturally.
 The agent will automatically discover and use your hotel booking tools while being fully monitored and secured.

 > **💡 Shortcut:** You can import the preconfigured API definition from [`Hotel-Booking-AI-Agent-1-0.json`](./apim-apis-definitions/Hotel-Booking-AI-Agent-1-0.json) directly into Gravitee to save time.
 > - In the Gravitee Console, go to **APIs → Import** and select the JSON file.